 1982 Tara Lipinski American figure skater.
 She became the youngest Winter Olympics gold medal winner (1988 Olympics, although that record has been broken).
 She was also the young ladies world champion at age 14.

 1955 Andrew Stevens American actor.
 TV: Dallas (Casey Denault).

 1949 John Tucker Mugabi Sentamu Ugandan-born religious leader.
-He was the first Black Archbishop in the Church of England (2005), after becoming the 97th Archbishop of York, the second highest post in the Church of England.
+He was the first Black Archbishop in the Church of England (2005).
+He was the 97th Archbishop of York - the second highest post in the Church of England.

 1933 F. Lee Bailey American lawyer, talk show host, publisher of Gallery magazine.

 1922 Judy Garland d.
 1969 (Frances Gumm), American Oscar-Grammy-winning actress.
 She performed the song Over the Rainbow over 12,000 times.
 Film: The Wizard of Oz (1939, Dorothy).